 Dedicated server hosting is rather expensive, but great for performance.
 This type of WordPress hosting is suitable for a high-traffic website with a big budget that needs optimal performance.

-With a dedicated host you can have an entire server to yourself, meaning you don’t have to share resources or be limited by a virtual partition.
+With a dedicated host you can have an entire server to yourself, meaning you don’t have to share resources or limits by a virtual partition.

-Being the only account on a server enables you to completely forego bad neighbor effects, as well as complex hypervisors.
+Being the only account on a server enables you to completely forego bad neighbor effects and complex hypervisors.
 This also allows you to fine-tune the entire environment to your liking and set up protections that are tailored to your specific needs.
 Moreover, a dedicated server is particularly useful if you need a very specialized deployment process or custom monitoring tools.

 Therefore, dedicated hosting is a great option if in addition to a very large monthly traffic, your website requires a lot of resources.
 But you should keep in mind that you will either need to have the technical capabilities to build a hosting environment from scratch, or be able to afford to hire a system administrator to do it for you.